maple-labs/maple-core/README.md

 * Maple is a new platform providing decentralised asset management infrastructure
 * Globally accessible pools enable increased AUM from varied liquidity sources to be provided to networks of premium, credit worthy borrowers

+## Technical Documentation

+For all technical documentation related to the Maple protocol, please refer to the GitHub [wiki](https://github.com/maple-labs/maple-core/wiki).

 ## Toolset

 - <a href="https://github.com/dapphub/dapptools">DappTools</a>